robn/AnyEvent-Consul/README.md

 must pass the `cb` option to the endpoint methods to enable their asynchronous mode.

+There's also a `on_error` argument.
+If you pass in a coderef for this argument, it will be called with a single string arg whenever something goes wrong internally (usually a HTTP failure).
+Use it to safely log or cleanup after the error.

 # SUPPORT

 ## Bugs / Feature Requests